Group applications

 What hunters should know about group applications

-• To apply as a group, one member of the group must submit an initial application.
+• One member of the group can submit an initial application.
 They will receive a group code for each species once they submit the application.
 The group code will be found on the confirmation page and in their confirmation email.

 • To determine how many points a group has in the drawing, group members have their points averaged and then rounded down.
 For example: Suppose two hunters are applying as a group and one member has seven bonus points and the other member has two.
 Their points will be averaged, 4.5, and then rounded down to four.